HermesHeraios/CD-List-Classical-Chronological-/README.md

 I'm so ashamed of myself, of all of us: I don't want to be surrounded by all these people, to be, part of any of it....

+[You feel better, later, though....
+Hermes: That's right.
+You feel sad.
+You feel sad because it's your fault: you're part of it....
+Good job.
+Good decision....
+Would you like, a napkin?
+So appropriate, for this situation....]

 *I'm a little upset, you guys....*

 *Anymore, ever again*....